Is of a just and inclusive society that celebrates people of diverse sexualities, sex and gender.

 He is currently trying with mixed success to become a green thumb (tips and tricks welcome).

-Miranda is a General Practitioner (GP) Registrar and has worked in multiple hospital institutions to create greater access to services for LGBTIQ+ identifying individuals.
+Miranda is a General Practitioner (GP) Registrar and has worked in multiple hospital institutions to create greater access to services for LGBTIQA+ identifying individuals.
 She is passionate about creating safe spaces within a healthcare system that often shuns our community and has a special interest in gender affirming care.

 She is thrilled to be a Tassie transplant, having lived throughout Australia and originally from the US, and finally settling here as home.
 She loves getting outside and has been learning about native plants and their uses.
-She hopes to continue expanding her knowledge of the original owners of Tasmania and the struggles experiences by LGBTIQ+ people historically and currently here in Tassie.
+She hopes to continue expanding her knowledge of the original owners of Tasmania and the struggles experiences by LGBTIQA+ people historically and currently here in Tassie.

 Benjamin is an executive, Australian lawyer and systems developer, who is currently completing a master of business administration focusing on social impact.
 He is a passionate advocate for those who experience systemic disadvantage, discrimination and prejudice.